Magazine (firearms): Clip-fed revolution

 A clip (called a charger in the United Kingdom) is a device that is used to store multiple rounds of ammunition together as a unit, ready for insertion into the magazine or cylinder of a firearm.
 This speeds up the process of reloading the firearm as several rounds can be loaded at once, rather than one round being loaded at a time.
 Several different types of clips exist, most of which are made of inexpensive metal stampings that are designed to be disposable, though they are often re-used.

-The first clips used were of the en bloc variety, developed by Ferdinand Mannlicher and first adopted by the Austro-Hungarian Army, which would be used Austro-Hungarians during the first world war in the form of the Mannlicher M1895, derivatives of which would be adopted by many national militaries.
-The Germans used this system for their Model 1888 Commission Rifle, featuring a 5-round en bloc clip-fed internal box magazine.
+The first clips used were of the en bloc variety, developed by Ferdinand Mannlicher for the Mannlicher M1886 rifle and first adopted by the Austro-Hungarian Army, which would be used during the first world war in the form of the Mannlicher M1895, derivatives of which would be adopted by many national militaries.
+The Germans used this system for their Model 1888 Commission Rifle, featuring a 5-round en bloc clip-fed integral box magazine.
 One problem with the en bloc system is that the firearm cannot be practically used without a ready supply of (mostly disposable) clips.
 Paul Mauser would solve this problem by introducing a stripper clip that functioned only to assist the user in loading the magazine quickly: it was not required to load the magazine to full capacity.
 He would continue to make improved models of rifles that took advantage of this new clip design from 1889 through 1898 in various calibers that proved enormously successful, and were adopted by a wide range of national militaries.
-In 1890 the French adopted the 8mm Lebel Berthier rifles with 3-round internal magazines, fed from en bloc clips; the empty clips were pushed from the bottom of the action by the insertion of a loaded clip from the top.
+In 1890 the French adopted the 8mm Lebel Berthier rifles with 3-round integral magazines, fed from en bloc clips; the empty clips were pushed from the bottom of the action by the insertion of a loaded clip from the top.

 In the late 19th century, there were many short-lived designs, such as the M1895 Lee Navy and Gewehr 1888, eventually replaced by the M1903 Springfield rifle and Gewehr 98 respectively.
 The Russian Mosin–Nagant, adopted in 1891, was an exception.
 It was not revolutionary; it was a bolt-action rifle, used a small-bore smokeless powder cartridge, and a fixed box magazine loaded from the top with stripper clips, all of which were features that were used in earlier military rifles.
 What made the Nagant stand out was that it combined all the earlier features in a form that was to last virtually unchanged from its issue by Russia in 1894 through World War II and with its sniper rifle variants still in use today.